dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 }
 ```

+The author found no type that *requires* an initial parenthesis
+*and* is valid as an *`AssignExpression`*.

 ### Linkage

-In short, the changes proposed in this subsection make the following valid syntax:
+In short, the changes proposed in this subsection make the following syntax valid:
 ```d
 void f(extern(C) int function() fp) { }
 if (extern(C) int function() fp = null) { }